nfasano/movie_recsys/README.md

 1) Movie and television scripts from IMSDb and Springfield!
 Springfield!
     - Source: https://imsdb.com/ and https://www.springfieldspringfield.co.uk/
     - Content: film title, year, film script for 35,000+ movies and 130,000+ tv epsiodes
     - Note: This dataset was webscraped.
-See [scrapers](https://github.com/nfasano/movie_recsys/tree/main/database_film_scripts) folder in this repo for the notebooks used to scrape the scripts and clean the datasets.
+See [scrapers](https://github.com/nfasano/movie_recsys/tree/main/database_film_scripts) folder in this repo for the notebooks used to scrape the scripts.
 2) IMDb dataset
     - Source: [IMDb dataset](https://www.imdb.com/interfaces/)
     - Content: film title, average rating, genres, runtime, cast/crew
     - Note: This dataset is freely available for noncommercial use.
 3) The Movie DataBase (TMBD)
     - Source: [themoviedb.org](https://www.themoviedb.org/?language=en-US)
     - Note: This dataset is freely available for noncommercial use.
-It was primarily used for adding poster art to the recommender app.
+It was primarily used for adding poster art to the recommender app and for matching ids between scripts dataset and imdb dataset.
 4) MovieLens Dataset
     - Source: [MovieLens.com](https://movielens.org/home)
     - Content: user_id, item_id, rating, timestamp for over 20 Million ratings provided by real users on the MovieLens website.
 Also provides the ids for IMDb and TMDB for all movies in their database, making it trivial to combine this dataset with IMDb and TMDB metadata.
     - Note: This dataset is freely available for noncommercial use.

 #### Data wrangling
-To make this data usable to train our machine learning models and be available as metadata for the recommender app, it is necessary to clean and synthesize the datasets into one database.
+(see recsys_content_based/data_cleaning_and_synthesis.ipynb notebook for implementation) To make this data usable to train our machine learning models and be available as metadata for the recommender app, it is necessary to clean and synthesize the datasets into one database.
 To clean the webscraped data, we manually inspected the movie titles and year of release and fixed any inconsistencies or errors, and changed the movie title formatting to be the same as the IMDb and tmdb datasets.
 Some examples of this data cleaning are shown below:

 1) Fixed errors -- e.g. changed movie year from "0000" to "1999" or from "20147" to "2017"